Scattering for the Equivariant U(1) Problem: 2+1 Equivariant Einstein-Wave Map System

-\begin{theorem} Suppose $E_0 <\eps^2,$ for $\eps$ sufficiently small and $(M, g, U)$ is a global solution of the 2+1 equivariant Einstein-wave map system, then $v$ scatters backward and forward in time in the energy topology \end{theorem} In the proof of the above scattering theorem, we use the following nonlinear Morawetz estimate: \begin{theorem}[Nonlinear Morawetz estimate] Suppose $(M, g, U)$ is a globally regular solution of the 2+1 Einstein-equivariant wave map system, then
+In the proof of the above scattering theorem, we use the following nonlinear Morawetz estimate: \begin{theorem}[Nonlinear Morawetz estimate] Suppose $(M, g, U)$ is a globally regular solution of the 2+1 Einstein-equivariant wave map system, then

 where $\bar{\mu}_{\check{g}}$ is the volume form of the $4+1$ Minkowski space $(\mathbb{R}^{4+1}, \check{g}),$ with

 \end{theorem}

 Subsequently, using the scattering result for $v$, we obtain scattering for the fully coupled equivarant wave maps: